AndersDeath/diary2/000-current.md

 # 13 March - Monday - 165 day of immigration

 Today I was working on current tasks.
 I did a lot of things today.
 I did sport and meditation and some coding exploring.
 I had a interview with recharge company.
 A guy from Nigeria had a conversation with me that was very cool and nice.
 I think it was the easiest tech conversation for last three years.
 Let's see what we will have soon.
+I made a release of Holy